Bonding Metal: Strong Adhesive to Glue Metal

 - Bond It Saves Nails : 95 psi

 As well as Adiseal being the strongest at bonding metal to metal, Adiseal adhesive & sealant is also the best product at sticking wood and metal together.
-In an independent wood to metal adhesive strength test by Ultimate Handyman, Adiseal was the strongest.
+In an independent wood to metal adhesive strength test by Ultimate Handyman, Adiseal was the strongest product.
 It was over 3 times stronger than the nearest competitor in the wood to metal adhesive glue strength test.
 In fact it was so strong that the screws holding the metal sheet down started to rip out forcing the test on Adiseal to be stopped.